NelsonSoaresNC/dice_react_native/README.md

  ## Technologies used
  - Redux
- - React Mavigation
+ - React Navigation
  - Hooks
  - Flexbox
  - Responsivity

  # Below images and text about the project

-## Start screen
+## Initial screen
 ![alt text](./assets/readimgs/image.png)

 ### When the input is focused, it sends an alert about the correct values to be entered.